What are the current leave rules?

 Leave during probationary period

 The use of probationary leave is a specific case.
-If you start with a new employer on 1 July or, conversely, around Christmas, when leave is most often taken, you should negotiate this option carefully with the employer and be sure to try to make some concessions to your normal entitlements.
+If you join a new employer on 1 July or, conversely, around Christmas, when leave is most often taken, we recommend negotiating with your employer well in advance and being prepared to compromise.

-Theprobationary period is primarily for getting to know each other between the employee and the employer, so it is not very common for an employee to take leave during the first 3 months in a new job.
+The trial period is primarily for getting to know each other between the employee and the employer and it is therefore not very common for an employee to take leave during the first 3 months in a new job.
 If you join an employer with a request for leave taken in the second month of the probationary period, the employer will probably not comply.
 Especially as you probably won’t even be entitled to it yet.
 On the other hand, the Labour Code does not restrict you from taking leave in this way and does not lay down any rules other than those that apply outside the probationary period.
 However, the probationary period is also extended by a full day’s leave.

 It is therefore up to the employer whether or not to allow you to take your leave during the probationary period.
 If you are indeed joining a new employer in the summer months, try to enjoy your leave in the previous months.
 Taking unpaid leave may also be an option for you.